lytedev/lytedev.github.io/content/about.md

 around which I've built my life and it has never failed me.

-I'm a big proponent of self-discipline, working from home, and working less than 40 hours per week..
+I'm a big proponent of self-discipline, working from home, and working less than 40 hours per week.
 My favorite video games include *Super Smash Bros.
 Melee*, *Quake 3*, *World of Warcraft*, *Counter Strike: Global Offensive*, *Portal*, *Half-Life 2*, and others.
 I listen to a lot of metal (*DragonForce*!) and electronic music.
-My favorite drink is *Red Bull Yellow Edition* and prefer tea over coffee.
+My favorite drink is *Red Bull Yellow Edition* and I prefer tea over coffee.
 I run Arch Linux on all my machines and have almost got my wife to switch over to Ubuntu, though in fairness it's mostly due to her MacBook beginning to show its age.
 I have an odd obsession with mechanical keyboards (thanks, reddit).